Ah, shelf corporations, the siren song of an easy path to an excellent business credit rating. But are they really?

-The idea behind shelf corporations is that a startup, by definition, has little to no time in business.
+The idea behind shelf corporations is that a startup business entity, by definition, has little to no time in business.
 And, a startup often has few (if any) tradelines or other credit experiences.

-So, rather than wait and build corporate credit the old fashioned way, a small business owner may be tempted to short-circuit the process by buying what’s called an aged shelf corporation.
+So, rather than wait and build corporate longevity and credits the old-fashioned way, a small business owner may be tempted to short-circuit the process by buying what’s called an aged shelf corporation.

-Many business owners realize they’ll have to spend some money to get their business credit profile off the ground.
-But rather than giving their money to vendors, they decide it would be better to give their money to companies selling shelf corps.
+Many business owners realize that even though building personal credit is free, they’ll have to spend some money to get their business credit profile off the ground.
+But rather than giving their money to vendors, they decide it would be better to give their money to shelf companies, as in those selling shelf corps.

 A shelf corporation is a corporation on paper only.
-It was administratively formed, then ‘put on a shelf’ for several years to age.
+These companies were incorporated previously, administratively only, then were ‘put on a shelf’ for several years to age.